 I’ll spend the remainder of this piece talking about biomarriage because gynomarriage belongs, as any men’s advocate worth the name will tell you, in the scrap bin of history.
 People can easily get by without it, but the same cannot be said about biomarriage because the compulsion for human bonding, affection, and sexual desires are far too powerful to ignore.

-Some MGTOW will refuse to consider a biomarriage with a woman, a serious but otherwise rational choice to make in an environment that exposes men to being savaged by the in-creep of gynocentric exploitation.
+Some MGTOW refuse to consider even a biomarriage with a woman, which is a serious but otherwise understandable choice to make in an environment that exposes men to being savaged by the in-creep of gynocentric exploitation.

-However, if a man refuses the possibility of a non-gynocentric relationship with a woman, what is required are, at bare minimum, alternative avenues for expressing his biological imperatives.
+However, if a man refuses the possibility of a non-gynocentric relationship with a woman, then what’s required is, at bare minimum, alternative avenues for expressing his biological imperative.
 He can satisfy sexual needs with porn, with fantasy, prostitutes, fleshlights or fuck-buddies.
-He can satisfy his attachment needs (at least partially) with close friends, family, or perhaps with a dog or some other pet.
-Likewise he can satisfy parental instincts via fathering, if the urge is there, the young among us — teaching school children, working in a daycare center, caring for the disabled, mentoring a fatherless child, coaching little league, looking after orphaned animals, or again buying a puppy.
+Likewise, he can satisfy his needs for affection and attachment with close friends, family, or perhaps with a dog or some other pet.
+He can satisfy parental desires via fathering, if the urge is there, any young among us — teaching school children, working in a daycare center, caring for the disabled, mentoring a fatherless child, coaching little league, looking after orphaned animals, or again buying a puppy.

 Are these replacement measures enough?
 Yes, they meet the minimum standard for maintaining physical and emotional stability.
 But it requires a strong understanding of one’s biological needs, an awareness, and a willingness to work hard on meeting those needs.
 Rather than satisfying our biological needs via “an intimate association or union” we can use a bricolage of band-aids to ensure our biological and psychological health remains intact.